phpl/SineWaveWebPage/README.md

 # SineWaveWebPage

-## A simple website generating sine wave project made for university.
+## A simple web page project made for university.
 Technologies used:
  - HTML5,
  - JavaScript,